dolie/FlySkyI6-wiki/PPM-input.md

 All configured values are also exposed as IBUS/SBUS values.

 To configure channels 11-14 on Aux. channels page keep pressing "OK" button.

+Valid PPM input should contain 6 channels if 8 channels variant is being used channels 7-8 will overlap channels 1-2.